So, you’ve decided to sell your house.

 - What is the neighbourhood like?
 What are the local crime rates?
 What are the neighbours like?

 - What's the construction like?
-Is it constructed out of any special materials that may affect the ability to get a mortgage or may affect future repairs or maintenance?
+Is it constructed out of any special materials that may or may affect future repairs or maintenance?

 - Are there any quirks that might come along with the house?
-Is there damp?
 Drafty rooms?
 Rooms that get too hot in the summer and too cold in the winter?
 Does it use oil or gas heating?
 Has there been any large damage to the house in recent years?

 - How long has the house been on the market?
 How has the interest been?
 How long have you lived there?
 Are there any special government or land regulations the property has?